vleft02/GoblinHunter/README.md

 </p>

 ## **About the Game**
 **Goblin Hunter** is a first-person dungeon crawler developed using Unity and C#, drawing inspiration from classic games like *Doom (1993)*.
 With a 2.5D visual style and 8-directional sprites, this game offers a nostalgic, yet modern, experience.
-The core feature of **Goblin Hunter** is the procedural map generation, making each dungeon exploration unique.
+The core feature of **Goblin Hunter** is the procedural map generation and the camera techniques, making each dungeon exploration unique.
 The game is designed for educational purposes and not for commercial release.

----

 ## **Key Features**
 - **Procedural Dungeon Generation**: Custom Depth First Search algorithm ensures a unique dungeon layout with dynamic enemy and item placements for every playthrough.